 If you are afraid that you will miss out on aero bars by not purchasing a triathlon bike, then worry no more.
 Remember that you can always customize your bike with various accessories that will provide you with a more comfortable ride and enhance your experience.

-You can purchase an aero bar from Amazon and place it on your road bike for a triathlon.
+You can purchase an aero bar and place it on your road bike for a triathlon.
 For further customization, increase your seating level and you are all set to incline down and grip clip-on aero bars to participate in a triathlon.

 If you are going to ride long distances, you might get tired of sitting on your cycle.
 Replace your saddle with a softer one that provides a better fit and comfort.